 :

-Use of this configuration is a security risk as it makes it easier for a third party to intercept your build scan data.
+Use of this configuration is a security risk as it makes it easier for a third party to intercept your Build Scan data.
 It should only be used as a short term workaround until the server can be configured with a trusted certificate.

 Authenticating

-Gradle Enterprise access keys should be treated with the same secrecy as passwords.
-They are used to authorize access to Gradle Enterprise from a build. |
+Develocity access keys should be treated with the same secrecy as passwords.
+They are used to authorize access to Develocity from a build. |

 Automated access key provisioning